Water Board Defies Legislative Policy In Important Water Study

 The Water Engineer set the underground perennial yield at 3,600 AFA.
 On paper, [iv]the total perennial yield exceeds its authorized rate by 21,893.81 AFA.
 Of that, 20,159.48 AFA (92.08 %) reflects the activity of the VVWB.

 In December 2011, during a Virgin Valley Water District Board of Directors meeting, then-President Karl Gustaveson called upon Forsgren Associations, Inc., to discuss an Integrated Water Resource Management Plan for Basin 222.
-The plan called for a coalition of all Basin stakeholders to determine how much water is available in the aquifer.
+The plan called for a coalition of all Basin stakeholders to determine the amount of water available in the aquifer.

-The Board coupled the Forsgren concept with a USGS proposal by then VVWB General Manager Ken Rock to perform a “Hydrologic Evaluation of the Lower Virgin River Basin (221, and 222), Clark and Lincoln Counties, Nevada, and Parts of Washington County Utah and Mohave County, Arizona.”
+The Board coupled the Forsgren concept with a USGS proposal by then VVWB General Manager Ken Rock to perform a “Hydrologic Evaluation of the Lower Virgin River Basin (221, 222), Clark and Lincoln Counties, Nevada, and Parts of Washington County, Utah, and Mohave County, Arizona.”
 Vote.
 The Lower Virgin River Basin is part of the Lower Colorado River Basin.

 In 2012, Rock proposed an Integrated Water Resources Management Plan for Water Basin 222.
 The purpose: “to make sure we had affordable, reliable water for the future.”
 Virgin Valley Water Board members Sandra Ramaker and Karl Gustafson voted for the study.
 The majority turned it down.